Gabri432/PizzeriaJava/README.md

 - the pizzeria will add each order to a queue of orders;
 - the pizzeria will serve each pizza in the same order of the queue, to the respective customer;
 - once the pizza is served, the pizzeria will calculate the final price as the sum of all pizzas being ordered by that customer;

-- the pizzeria will display/print all the served pizzas.
-- the pizzeria implements different strategies to maximize profit;
+- the pizzeria implements different strategies to maximize profit.

 ## Extra details
 - assume the pizzeria has few customers (two or three);